Here are a few ideas for fun outdoor things to do in Madison:

 Picnic in the Park

-In addition to outdoor dining, many restaurants are continuing to offer great options for take-out and curbside pick-up.
+In addition to outdoor dining, many restaurants offer great options for take-out and curbside pick-up.
 Why not take your goodies with you to a picnic in the park?
 There are plenty of parks to choose from, with plenty of space and fresh air to enjoy your meal.

 Try James Madison Park for a view of Lake Mendota.
 Or check out some near-eastside favorites like Orton Park, Yahara Place Park, or Tenney Park.